Volume 14 (2022)

 Abstract

-This study explores the effect of multimedia glosses on the vocabulary acquisition of Iranian intermediate EFL learners.
-The program employed in this study provided the learners with glosses for vocabulary in the form of sounds and videos.
-The participants were 40 intermediate learners studying English ...
-Read More
+This study aimed to explore the effect of multimedia glosses on the vocabulary acquisition of Iranian intermediate EFL learners.
+The program employed in this study provided the learners with glosses for words in the form of sounds and videos.
+The participants were 40 intermediate EFL learners studying ...

 Abstract